Build a Mock Robot

 go run index.go

 Command line output from running python3 index.py when your Raspberry Pi has correctly connected and initialized with the Viam app.
 The output is an array of resources that have been pulled from the Viam app.
-The list includes the Motion Service, arm component, data manager, board component and motor component.
+The list includes the motion service, arm component, data manager, board component and motor component.
 There is also a list of arm position and orientation values.

 Control your mock robot